j-raghavan/ChronoGuard/playground/README.md

 # ChronoGuard Playground 🎮

 Welcome to the ChronoGuard interactive demo!
-This playground lets you experience ChronoGuard's zero-trust browser automation control in action.
+This playground lets you experience ChronoGuard's zero-trust AI agent control in action.

 ## 🎯 What You'll Learn